HariomJangra/project-lumen/README.md

 # Project Lumen

-A clean implementation of a transformer-based language model with pre-training, benchmarking, and inference capabilities.
+A 128M Parameter Language Model Built from Scratch

+Project Lumen is a foundational language model created entirely from scratch for learning and research purposes.
+It explores every step of modern LLM development — from data preprocessing and tokenization to architecture design, training, evaluation and so on...

 ## 🎯 Overview

 This project implements a GPT-style transformer model from scratch using PyTorch, featuring grouped multi-query attention (GQA), SwiGLU activation, and RMSNorm.
-The model is trained on custom datasets and evaluated on standard NLP benchmarks.
+The **128M parameter** model is trained on custom datasets and evaluated on standard NLP benchmarks.

 ## 📁 Project Structure